Stellar Asset Management Ltd - Form 8.3 - Redcentric Plc

 0

-The additional change of 5,196 shares, since our last disclosure on 30/05/2024, is due to the transfers out of discretionary holdings.
+The additional change 10 shares, since our last disclosure on 31/05/2024, is due to the transfers out of discretionary holdings.

 All interests and all short positions should be disclosed.